 - Assumptions associated with hypothesis testing

-Where to Learn R
+How to Learn R for Free

 So far, we have discussed why you should learn R and what topics you should cover.
 But where can you go to actually learn these topics?